 Even if it is only temporary, campsite diversification has been a massive boost for farmers who have struggled over the past year.
 Pop-up campsites are a great way to earn extra money without committing to anything permanent or causing damage to the land.

-According to a survey of UK farmers, accessing appropriate funding was the biggest challenge when diversifying.
+According to a survey of UK farmers, accessing appropriate farm finance was the biggest challenge when diversifying.

 Renting shower blocks and toilets, installing electricity points and preparing the land means start-up capital is often needed to get going.